 5. Dog Lovers Only

-Do you take your canine pal on assignment?
+Bringing your pet on assignment?
 They need to make new friends, too!
-Meet My Dog touts themselves as a "fresh breed of social app for you and your dog."
+Meet My Dog touts themselves as a “fresh breed of social app for you and your dog.”
 The location-based app helps you connect with other dog owners for play dates at dog-friendly locations.